TechEarl

 The flow is one-directional when you save work: edit in the working directory, stage with git add, record with git commit.
 The staging area is the gate between "stuff I changed" and "stuff I am committing."

 If you have just started a project, the setup walkthrough for a new repo covers getting to this point, and this is the same staging step you would use when first adding Git to an existing project.
+If git add or git status greets you with fatal: not a git repository instead, you are standing outside an initialized repo: the not-a-git-repository fix explains why and how to get back inside one.
 If you are completely new, start with the Git for beginners guide, which frames all of this from scratch.

 What git add actually does